openwallet-foundation/credo-ts-ext/packages/rest/README.md

 When using the CLI, a webhook url can be specified using the `--webhook-url` config option.

-When using the REST server as an library, the WebSocket server and webhook url can be configured in the `startServer` method.
+When using the REST server as an library, the WebSocket server and webhook url can be configured in the `startServer` and `setupServer` methods.

 ```ts
 // You can either call startServer() or setupServer() and pass the ServerConfig interface with a webhookUrl and/or a WebSocket server